Niels3RT/TIA-MC1_MiSTer/README.md

 The first 2 buttons are for game inputs, the 3rd is used for coin.

-Gorodki uses a single axis for analog input, the core supports joystick x axis and a paddle.
+Gorodki uses a single axis for analog input, the core supports joystick x axis, paddle or spinner.
 See OSD for config.